inno-se/the-guide/README.md

 - Record all meetings whenever possible to later:
   - analyze original customer's feedback;
   - convert task discussions into issue descriptions;
-  - obtain hard evidence for attendance, etc.
+  - obtain hard evidence for attendance and participation to later use it against free riders.
 - Discuss tasks and acceptance criteria during team meetings to align task understanding and quality standards of team members.
 - Set a clear goal for each sprint and assign all issues planned for the sprint.
 - Leave enough buffer time to complete tasks, test code, and prepare neat assignment submissions.
-- Make sure people know (ping them) and understand their tasks (discuss with them) for the sprint.
+- Make sure people know and understand their tasks for the sprint.
+Ping them and discuss their tasks at the start of a sprint.
 - Track team activity (attendance) and dynamics (main points from team meetings) in a sprint tracking sheet.
 - Decide on rules for writing good acceptance criteria.
 - Let the person who understands the task write acceptance criteria for that task.
 - If there is a risk that a task won't be completed, assign it to two people.
+One of them should be a reliable and competent person.
 - Identify people who struggle with their tasks and help them learn and complete tasks.
+- Identify free riders who consistently do some or all of these:
+  - miss team meetings;
+  - don't complete their tasks timely so that tasks have to be reassigned;
+  - produce poor quality work despite clear acceptance criteria.
 - Ask course instructors to help fight free riders.
-- Identify stakeholders
+- Identify stakeholders.
-- Capture high-level functional and non-functional requirements, business goals, constraints
+- Capture their high-level functional and non-functional requirements, business goals, constraints
 - Derive architecturally significant requirements (ASRs) in the Quality Attribute Scenario format.
 - Design a high-level architecture that satisfies the ASRs.
 - For each ASR, explain how exactly you're going to test it (you may need to detail the architecture for this task).